marcelloromanelli/sticky/README.md

 - `getWidthFrom`: Selector of element referenced to set fixed width of "sticky" element.
 - `widthFromWrapper`: boolean determining whether width of the "sticky" element should be updated to match the wrapper's width.
 Wrapper is a placeholder for "sticky" element while it is fixed (out of static elements flow), and it's width depends on the context and CSS rules.
 - `responsiveWidth`: boolean determining whether widths will be recalculated on window resize (using getWidthfrom).
+- `heightCheck`: boolean determining whether the element is allowed to sticky when it doesn't fit in the vieport

 ## Methods